The Ultimate Guide to User Acceptance Testing (UAT)

 Check it out:

-One added benefit of using Marker.io for user acceptance test cases is that you can always get in touch with the tester, even if they’re not part of your organization:
+Using Marker.io for user acceptance test cases allows direct communication with the tester, even if they’re not part of your organization, via the issue page.

 There's one more advantage to Marker.io when it comes to UAT: Guest forms and Member forms.